borisdivjak/sharp-ia/social-inclusion.md

 {% capture column2 %}

-> “I’ve got the confidence, it’s up to me now to switch on and say you know what I’m going to do it and
+> “I’ve got the confidence, it’s up to me now to switch on and say: 'you know what, I’m going to do it and
-> I’m not going to be ashamed of anything”
+> I’m not going to be ashamed of anything!'”
 > - Person accessing SHARP services

 > “SHARP helped me.
 I’m working from part time to full time.
 But I am helping myself too.